BrunoRRamos/BrunoRRamos/README.md

 ## Hello!
 I'm Bruno, Welcome To My Profile!

-- 🌱 Now I'm Learning: JavaScript, NodeJs, TypeScript and MongoDB.
+- 🌱 Now I'm Learning: JavaScript and Java.
 - 🚀 Training To Be a BackEnd Developer.

 <div align="center">